ArusSoft/async-property/README.md

 # async-property
-In flux we frequently use async types and actions, so why not to use async properties.
+Simple helper to store async operations state and data.

 # Example
+To handle with async processes in react and redux we use async types and actions, so why not to use async properties.
 ```tsx
 import React, { useState, useEffect } from 'react'
 import {